Outcomes Research Fellowship

 Large Dataset Analyses

-• Use physiological monitoring artifact reduction techniques
+• Apply physiological monitoring artifact reduction techniques to improve data quality.

 Performance Measure and Improvement